hilogames/Flippy/Development.md

 ## Current Tasks

-- BUG: "New Records!" should be singular if only one record.

 - Color "Level X:" and "Goals:" headers in Goals screen.

 - Either implement a simple undo stack to undo deletions, or else make